 My colleagues in media conservation have spent the last few weeks providing insight into our work at MoMA.
 This post will give you an idea of one small part of media conservation that is aimed at improving documentation policies related to the process history of time-based media.
 My role in media conservation over the past eight months at MoMA is, officially, the National Digital Stewardship Resident.
 Read more

-CATEGORY: MEDIA CONSERVATION
+TAG: MEDIA CONSERVATION

 In my previous post we introduced MoMA’s digital art vault, and two of its components: Archivematica (aka “the packager”) and Arkivum (aka “the warehouse”).
 These systems meet two essential challenges: how to ensure that, far into the future, people will be able to understand the bits and bytes that constitute a digital item in our collection, and how to ensure that we can keep a bit-for-bit authentic copy of this digital item indefinitely.
 Read more